 Personal (or voluntary) tax-deductible super contributions

 Once you reach age 75, you are generally no longer eligible to make personal tax-deductible contributions into your super account.
-You can only claim a tax deduction for personal contributions you make into your super account before the 28th day of the month following the month you turned 75.
+You can only claim a tax deduction for personal contributions made up to 28 days after the month in which you turned 75.

-A useful tool for getting money into your super account if you are 70 and over can be downsizer contributions, which have no work test requirement or upper age limit.
+A useful tool for getting money into super when you’re 70 and over can be downsizer contributions, which have no work test requirement or upper age limit.

-Making a downsizer contribution involves selling your home and contributing up to $300,000 into your super account ($600,000 for a couple), if you meet all the eligibility rules.
+Making a downsizer contribution involves selling your home and contributing up to $300,000 into your super ($600,000 for a couple), if you meet all the eligibility rules.
+These contributions are not counted towards your annual non-concessional contributions cap.

 2. Withdrawing your super

 Getting your money

-In your 70s, you can take your super benefit whenever you want and still continue working
+In your 70s, you can take your super benefit whenever you want and continue working.
+That’s because you have passed your preservation age and have met a condition of release to access your super benefit, namely, turning 65.

 Paying tax on your super

-If you are aged 70 or over, most people can take their super benefit tax free (apart from the members of certain public sector super funds).
+If you are aged 70 or over, most people can take their super benefit free of any tax (apart from members of untaxed funds).

 Taking a super pension

-If you decide to start a super pension, you will be required to withdraw a minimum amount each year based on your age.
+If you decide to start a super pension, you must withdraw a minimum amount from your pension each financial year.
+This minimum amount is based on your age and is set by the government.